-Horace Dediu speculating about the Apple Glasses
+Horace Dediu thinking out aloud about the Apple Glasses

 Horace Dediu speculating about how the Apple Glasses might come to be: